IAmAnthem/CanineCalculations/ReadMe.md

 Everyone started at 0, and the traits were all unknown.
 - How many of them are there?
 (17)
+- What is the trait value range? (-100 to 100, yes a trait can have a negative value)
 - What are they?
   - Alertness, Appetite, Brutality, Development, Eluding, Energy
   - Evasion, Ferocity, Fortitude, Insight, Might, Nimbleness
   - Patience, Procreation, Sufficiency, Targeting, Toughness
 - What do they do?
 Hah, who knows.
 We can make some guesses by the descriptive word, but no clear definition exists.
+  - Guesses as to function are conjecture, and we really have very little way to know
+  - If your *baking* trait was 100, would that mean you bake cakes faster?
+Cakes are more delicious?
+Cakes are prettier?

 Days were spent just figuring out the basics of getting two pets to procreate reliably.
 Months were spent trying to get all traits to have a non-zero value.